If I don't live, I die! Si je ne vis pas, je meurs! ¡Si no vivo, me muero!

 SHORT

-Pier Marton’s video work is in the collection of New York’s Museum of Modern Art (M.o.M.A.), the Paris Beaubourg Museum and the Mémorial de la Shoah, Pittsburgh’s Carnegie Museum and Toronto’s National Gallery of Canada.
+Pier Marton’s video work is in the collection of New York’s Museum of Modern Art (M.o.M.A.), the Paris Beaubourg Museum. the Paris Mémorial de la Shoah, Pittsburgh’s Carnegie Museum and Toronto’s National Gallery of Canada, as well as the U.S. Holocaust Memorial Museum in D.C.
 He has given talks about his work at M.o.M.A., the Walker Art Center in Minneapolis, the Carnegie Museum, and at Yad Vashem in Israel.
 His work has been praised by the New York Times, The Village Voice and Arts Magazine.
 He is the recipient of various grants like the National Endowment for the Arts and the Memorial Foundation for Jewish Culture.
 He has taught at major U.S. universities like U.C.L.A., U.C.
 San Diego, Carnegie Mellon, Penn State, Washington University and the School of the Art Institute where he chaired the video department.
 Some recent presentation topics include: The Holocaust in 1,000 Years, Shoah & Film, Slow Cinema.
 His latest efforts as the “Unlearning Specialist” at the School of No Media target our cultural blind-spots and our hide-and-seek games with “reality.”

 Pier Marton - Photo by Boris Mitic